Acly/krita-ai-diffusion/CONTRIBUTING.md

 ### Testing the installer

 Testing changes to the installer is annoying because of the file sizes involved.
 There are some things that help.
-You can preload all model files with the following script:
+You can preload model files with the following script:
 ```
-python scripts/docker.py
+python scripts/download_models.py --minimal scripts/docker
 ```
-This _can_ be used to build a docker image afterwards, but it's not necessary for testing.
+This will download the minimum required models and store them in `scripts/docker` (used as default location because that way the docker build script can use them too).

 The following command does some automated testing for installation and upgrade.
 It starts a local file server which pulls preloaded models, so it's reasonably fast and doesn't download the entire internet.
 ```